flame/blis/README.md

  * **Join us on Discord!** In 2021, we soft-launched our [Discord](https://discord.com/) server by privately inviting current and former collaborators, attendees of our BLIS Retreat, as well as other associates within the BLIS ecosystem.
-I'm happy to announce that our community continues to grow as it attracts new developers, users, and other interested parties!
+We're happy to announce that our community continues to grow as it attracts new developers, users, and other interested parties!
 If you'd like to hang out with other BLIS users and developers, ask a question, discuss future features, or just say hello, please feel free to join us!